telerik/xaml-docs/controls/radcontextmenu/features/placement.md

 The __PlacementRectangle__ is of type __Rect__ and specifies the position of the __RadContextMenu__.
 It can be combined with the __Placement__ property.

->tip
-            Properties of type __Rect__ cannot be declared in-line because this is not supported by Silverlight.
+>tipProperties of type __Rect__ cannot be declared in-line because this is not supported by Silverlight.
 Set the property as attribute by passing the x, y, width and height parameters.
 The type converter will handle them from there.

 #### __XAML__